krzsam/scala-spark-mandelbrot/README.md

 The calculation of the Mandelbrot Set is done in two steps:

-* Input file generation for Spark
+* Input data file generation
-* Calculation of the image data by Spark
+* Iteration process and creation of the image

-#### Input File Generation
+#### Input file generation

-First, an input file needs to be created with data points for the iteration process.
-The data has two types of dimensions combined together:
+First, an input data file needs to be created with data points for the iteration process.
+The data has two types of coordinates combined together within one data line:
-* data points for iteration process
+* image space coordinates
-* image coordinates
+* data point coordinates - ***c*** value in the iteration formula

-The format is as below.
-In image coordinates, top left corner is (0,0), and bottom right corner is what was provided as X and Y image sizes respectively
+The format of the one line is as below.
+In image space coordinates, top left corner is (0,0), and bottom right corner is defined by -sx and -sy parameters (horizontal and vertical image sizes respectively) - see *run-spark-k8s-mand-generate.sh* batch below.

-(see input generation batch below).
+The application currently provides the same number of iterations for each data point in the input data file - providing number of iterations for each data point separately makes the calculation logic simpler and theoretically more flexible if necessary.
-The application currently provides same number of iterations for each data point in the input file - providing number of iterations separately makes the calculation logic simpler and theoretically more flexible if necessary.

 The input data file is created by ***mandelbrot.Main.generateInputData*** function.

 ```
 image-x,image-y,position-x,position-y,number-of-iterations
 ```

 Where:
-* image-x : X position of the data point in image coordinates
+* *image-x* : X position of the data point in image space
-* image-y : Y position of the data point in image coordinates
+* *image-y*: Y position of the data point in image space
-* position-x : X position of the data point in the data space
+* *position-x* : X position of the data point in the data space
-* position-y : Y position of the data point in the data space
+* *position-y* : Y position of the data point in the data space
-* number-of-iterations : number of iterations for the given data point.
+* *number-of-iterations* : number of iterations for the given data point.

 Batch file to generate the input data file: *run-spark-k8s-mand-generate.sh*
 ```